What is ASME B31.3?

 Fatigue Analysis for High-Pressure Fluid Service

 12. A fatigue analysis is required for all piping systems in Chapter IX High-Pressure Fluid Service.
 In previous editions, this analysis was permitted to be performed in accordance with the BPV Code, Section VIII, Division 2, or Division 3.
 Division 2’s fatigue analysis involves using a standard S/N curve to determine the design fatigue life.
 Division 3 also allows an S/N curve approach, but only if it can be shown that the piping component will fail in a leak-before-burst mode.
 Otherwise, a more rigorous fracture mechanics evaluation is required.
-The Division 3 S/N analysis contains several requirements that are not included in Division 2, such as surface finish and mean stress corrections.
+The Division 3 S/N analysis contains several requirements that are not included in Division 2, such as surface finish and means stress corrections.
 Because the Division 2 approach is less precise than the Division 3 approach, wherever possible, Division 2 was eliminated as an option for the required Chapter IX fatigue analysis.
 Text on fatigue analysis for unlisted high-pressure piping components was added.

 13. Rules for the use of piping components not listed in Table 326.1, “Component Standards,” were altered.